 8. Cheshire & Merseyside

-What issues have been raised about this STP?
+What concerns have been raised about your STP?

-Reduced A&E opening hours for Southport and Ormskirk Hospital Trust, St Helens & Knowsley Teaching Hospitals Trust, and Warrington and Halton Hospitals Foundation Trust.
+Possiblility of reduced A&E opening hours for Southport and Ormskirk Hospital Trust, St Helens & Knowsley Teaching Hospitals Trust, and Warrington and Halton Hospitals Foundation Trust.

 The STP contains cuts amounting to £1.5 billion according to campaigners and planners are ignoring the concerns of local citizens.